ibm-cloud-docs/ContinuousDelivery/sonarqube_integration.md

  {: tip}

 1. Type the password or authentication token that you use to connect to the SonarQube server.
+1. If the server cannot be located on the public internet, select **Advanced**. {{site.data.keyword.cloud_notm}} cannot validate the connection details that you provide and certain functions that require API access to this server are disabled.
+The delivery pipeline works only by using a private worker that has network access to this server.
 1. Click **Create Integration**.
 1. From your toolchain, click **SonarQube** to view the dashboard for the SonarQube instance that you connected to.